-Something I’ve started doing recently from watching my own behaviour at conferences is reviewing every slide I’m presenting and expressing it as a tweet or short annotation.
-If I can’t or it takes me a paragraph to express it then it’s a problem and I can try and fix it.
-If your presentation has gone more than about 3-4 slides (about 2-3 minutes) without something tweetable or notable then you’re on the limit of the audience’s attention span wavering.
+Something I've started doing recently as a result of observing my own behaviour at conferences is reviewing every slide I'm presenting and expressing it as a tweet or short annotation.
+If I can't, or it takes me a paragraph to express then it's a problem and I can try and fix it.
+If your presentation has gone more than about 3-4 slides (about 2-3 minutes) without something tweetable or notable then you're on the limit of the audience's attention span wavering.

 Unfortunately, Tim Harrison suffered from this heavily - in 50 minutes I tweeted only a few points he'd offered and didn't write any notes.
 Contrast this to Simon Pascal Klein's presentation where I sent 20 tweets AND wrote 3 pages of notes!
 Craig Mod similarly scored 15 or so tweets and a few pages of notes as well.